-The Anarchist is an anti-capitalist, anti-colonial cafe, shop, and radical community space on the stolen territory of many indigenous nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples.
+The Anarchist is an anti-capitalist, anti-colonial cafe, shop, and radical community space on the stolen and occupied territory of many indigenous nations and peoples.
+I am in the process of trying to become more educated about the rightful stewards of this land, so please excuse the inadequate land acknowledgment.

 Founded on a huge amount of experience at the cafe level of the specialty coffee industry (harbinger of gentrification around the globe) I aim to serve the most delicious "third wave" coffee drinks and baked goods and trendy light roast beans, while constantly looking for ways to undermine the plethora of toxic, oppressive, exclusive parts of the standard formula.
 I hope to be a subversive alternative to what we're all used to, but it's a learning process.